HatsuSixty/bad-apple-stopmotion/README.md

 ### Step 3

-In the next step, you will need to create an `./output` folder, and run `./apply.sh`.
+In this step, you will need to create an `./output` folder, and run `./apply.sh`.
 This script will run `stopify.py` on each `.png` inside the `./frames` folder, outputing the generated frames into the `./output` folder.
 You can do that by running the following commands:
 ```console
 $ mkdir output
 $ ./apply.sh